GastonZalba/ol-elevation-parser/README.md

 If `max`, the tiles will be downloaded using the maximum quality possible, but you have to configure the `maxZoom` attribute of the source to prevent requesting inexisting tiles.
 Using `max` provides the maximum quality, but the requests are gonna be in higher number and would be slower.
+Use the method `getMaxTilesResolution` to get the max resolution in a number number.

 ´current´ uses the current view resolution of the map.
 If the source is visible in the map, the already downloaded tiles would be used to the calculations so is it's the faster method.
+Use the method `getCurrentViewResolution` to get the curent view resolution number.
-Doesn't work if source is GeoTIFF and the map is used the view
+Doesn't work if the source is GeoTIFF and the map use its `view`

 ´current´ is the default